 Bayesian Belief Networks (developed by Judea Pearl in the early 1980s) are a compact visual representation of a situation and the associated probabilities.
 Created from nodes (which represent entities within a habitat) and edges (showing the influence one node has on another), conditional probabilities can be used to express the relationships between the nodes via belief propagation algorithms.

-Keen Marine in conjunction with colleagues from Bays Consulting Ltd, AVSdev.Ltd and The Marine Biological Association collaborated in the development of Bayesian Belief Networks to model the effects of anthropogenic pressures on selected ecosystem services.
+Keen Marine in conjunction with colleagues from Bays Consulting Ltd, AVSdev.Ltd and The Marine Biological Association collaborated in the development of a Bayesian Belief Network for the Joint Nature Conservation Committee (JNCC) to model the effects of anthropogenic pressures on selected ecosystem services.
 Together we developed the underlying theoretical structure that could then be incorporated into an on-line tool for resource managers to use when assessing difference pressure scenarios.
 We now have a platform for future refinement and development that can be adapted and applied to real-world scenarios.